When the thermostat fails, one of two things will happen. Either the engine overheats or stays so cool that the heater will not work.

 TEST 1: Thermostat Operation

-1.)
-It's important that you start out with a cold engine.
+- It's important to start with a cold engine.

 OK, this is what you need to do to get this show on the road: